Ealdor/pypbp_generator/README.md

 * file: CSV or JSON file from which to generate the puzzle (with 1's and 0's).
 * max_number: maximun number in the generated puzzle.
-* iterations: number o fiterations per number
+* iterations: number o fiterations per number.
 * returns: a file *temp.csv* or *temp.json* with the generated puzzle.

 More iterations means more complexity but can take more time to generate the puzzle (a good value is between 1 and 5).